-Now the erratic cursor jumping issue should disappear.
-And you should be able to use your external mouse to navigate smoothly on your Mac.
+Now the erratic cursor jumping issue should disappear and you should be able to use your external mouse to navigate smoothly on your Mac.

 I tried to uncheck that option above, and guess what…the trackpad problem appears AGAIN on my MacBook Pro.

 Frankly, I don’t know the cause (or reason) of this trackpad issue, I guess it has something to do with the hardware.

-For most Mac users, you’ll love this app called CleanMyMac 3 — it will keep your Mac in great shape for years.
-Apart from cleaning Mac junk files, it also offers you a handful of utilities to quickly optimize your Mac’s system performance and avoid potential issues.
+For most Mac users, you’ll love this app called CleanMyMac — it will keep your Mac in great shape for years.
+Apart from cleaning junk files, it also offers you a handful of utilities to quickly optimize your Mac’s performance to avoid potential issues.

 Anyway, I hope the simple guide has helped you resolve the erratic trackpad issue.
-I tried the solution on my MacBook Pro and it worked. though I can’t guarantee that it will work with an iMac or MacBook Air.
+I tried the solution on my MacBook Pro, and it worked.
+Though I can’t guarantee that it will work with an iMac or MacBook Air.

 Feel free to leave a comment below and let me know how it works for you.
 Or if you have come up with another better resolution, share it with me, and I’ll consider updating this post to make it more useful.